Don't just GO to Church. BE the Church.

 The Garden Guild is an active group of volunteers who help keep the church grounds beautiful and have fun at the same time!
 We pull weeds, plant flowers, sell geraniums in the spring, and enjoy the dirt and sunshine!

 Members of Christ Church make mission trips to Haiti and donate time, energy, and money to the Lespwa Timoune Clinic in Haiti.
-We help support families in Haiti by providing medial care, food, clothing, and many other resources.
+We help support families in Haiti by providing medical care, food, clothing, and many other resources.
+Our church is partnered with the organization Light from Light.
+To learn more, please visit https://www.lightfromlight.me/ to see the great things being accomplished in Haiti

 NEXT TO NEW